zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/message-boards/user-guide/message-boards-permissions-reference.md

 # Message Boards Permissions Reference

-This article documents all the permissions in the _Message Boards_ widget and serves as a reference for site administrators when assigning permissions custom roles.
+This article documents permissions in the _Message Boards_ widget and serves as a reference when assigning permissions to users and roles.
 To learn more about DXP Roles and Permissions in general, see [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions).

 ## Home Category Permissions